Railroad Throat Cancer

 - subglottic cancer.1

-Ultimately, many railroad workers are at an elevated risk of throat cancer because the railroad companies did not take adequate precautions to protect the health and safety of their employees.
-As a result of the railroad companies’ indifference and inaction, railroad workers were needlessly exposed to a variety of carcinogens that are associated with throat cancer including:
+Ultimately, many railroad workers face a higher risk of throat cancer because railroad companies failed to take adequate steps to protect their employees’ health and safety.
+As a result, these companies allowed workers to be needlessly exposed to numerous carcinogens linked to throat cancer, including:

 - asbestos,